List of television channels in Vietnam: Defunct channels

-Local Stations Channels
+National broadcasting networks

+Local stations and pay TV channels

-In the past, some provincial radio and television stations have piloted the second, third, and second programs...
-Most of these channels mainly relay programs from Vietnam Television Station and Television Station.
-Ho Chi Minh City and foreign TV channels.
+In the past, some provincial radio and television stations have piloted the second, third, and second programs.
+Most of these channels mainly relay programs from Vietnam Television Station and Ho Chi Minh City Television Station and foreign TV channels.
 These TV channels only broadcast for a short time, or only broadcast within the province.

-District Stations channel
+District stations channel

 In addition to operating local radio and television stations, there are also district and provincial radio and television stations across the country.
 These stations usually broadcast their TV programs on the frequency channel that continues to re-broadcast the program channels of Vietnam Television Station at a time frame of the day before.
 Currently, these stations have stopped broadcasting television after completing Television digitization in each locality, only broadcasting programs on the Internet, social networks and on local television.

 Army TV channels

 Local military television channels are broadcast in a number of provinces and cities in Vietnam such as Ninh Binh, Thai Binh, etc. via analog terrestrial television system from channel 13 VHF to channel 20 UHF. provincial military unit.
 Currently, these channels have stopped broadcasting before 2020.